lllyasviel/Fooocus/readme.md

 If you already have these files, you can copy them to the above locations to speed up installation.

 Below is a test on a relatively low-end laptop with **16GB System RAM** and **6GB VRAM** (Nvidia 3060 laptop).
 The speed on this machine is about 1.35 seconds per iteration.
-Pretty impressive – nowadays laptops with 3060 are usually at very acceptable price.
+Pretty impressive – nowadays laptops with a 3060 are usually at a acceptable price.

 ![image](https://github.com/lllyasviel/Fooocus/assets/19834515/938737a5-b105-4f19-b051-81356cb7c495)

-Note that the minimal requirement is **4GB Nvidia GPU memory (4GB VRAM)** and **8GB system memory (8GB RAM)**.
-This requires using Microsoft’s Virtual Swap technique, which is automatically enabled by your Windows installation in most cases, so you often do not need to do anything about it.
+Note that the minimal requirements are **4GB Nvidia GPU memory (4GB VRAM)** and **8GB system memory (8GB RAM)**.
+This requires using Microsoft’s Virtual Swap feature, which is automatically enabled by your Windows installation in most cases, so you often do not need to do anything about it.
 However, if you are not sure, or if you manually turned it off (would anyone really do that?), you can enable it here:

 <details>
 <summary>Click here to the see the image instruction. </summary>